WizardStark/dotfiles/README.md

 Very WIP, always as I am constantly tinkering.

+## Dotfile management

+This project uses [GNU Stow](https://www.gnu.org/software/stow/) to create symlinks from this repository to your $HOME directory.

 ## Setup

+NOTE:
-Note that this script requires sudo permissions
+* This script requires sudo permissions
+* This script will create symlinks to ~/.zshrc, ~/.config/nvim and ~/.config/tmux, see [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html#Conflicts) for how conflicts will be handled
 ```
 git clone https://github.com/WizardStark/dotfiles.git
 cd dotfiles